cogsandsquigs/website/src/posts/hello-world.md

 test();
 ```
+## Github-flavored markdown
+### Footnotes
 This is a footnote![^1]
 [^1]: Wow! more quality content!

+## Math and MathJax
-Below, you should see some $\KaTeX$ being formatted correctly
+Below, you should see some MathJax being formatted correctly
 and displayed correctly as math equations.
-You should be seeing the _Riemann Zeta function_, $\zeta (s)$, as well as its definition!
+You should be
+seeing the _Riemann Zeta function_, $\zeta(s)$, as well as
+its definition!

 $$
 {\displaystyle \zeta (s)=\sum _{n=1}^{\infty }{\frac {1}{n^{s}}}={\frac {1}{1^{s}}}+{\frac {1}{2^{s}}}+{\frac {1}{3^{s}}}+\cdots}